 Course Objectives: This course deals with the technical aspects of traffic engineering.
-A person who completes have an understanding of the typical duties and responsibilities for the professional traffic engineer.
+A person who completes this course will have an understanding of the typical duties and responsibilities of the professional traffic engineer.

-Pre-requisite: TTE 4004, or engineering graduate student, or permission of instructor
+Pre-requisite: TTE 4004, or engineering graduate student, or permission of instructor.
+Note that a considerable level of computer programming (macro-style code) is required in this course.